 Why you should (try to) practice the 555 rule after birth

 The 555 postpartum rule is a great guideline to follow after giving birth because it gives the mother ample time to heal and rest her body correctly.
+Also, following the 555 rule postpartum for c-sections will help you recover more efficiently.

 Slow and steady wins the race, and the gentler and more accessible you are with yourself physically, mentally, and emotionally, the better you will feel in the long run.